 If you thought the tracking part was creepy, wait till you hear this.
 The Miles app uses your location information to derive future predictions of your activities.

 The app knows where you are and at what time you will go somewhere.
-This means, if they track your location for about a week or so, they know where you work, shop, eat, and make everyday purchases.
+This means that if they track your location for about a week or so, they know where you work, shop, eat, and make everyday purchases.

 Out of that, they can easily track the ones that stop for coffee at least once a day.